scipy-lectures/scientific-python-lectures/intro/language/functions.rst

     documents the semantics and conventions associated with Python docstrings.

-    Also, the Numpy and Scipy modules have defined a precised standard for documenting scientific functions, that you may want to follow for your own functions, with a ``Parameters`` section, an ``Examples`` section, etc. See
+    Also, the Numpy and Scipy modules have defined a precise standard for documenting scientific functions, that you may want to follow for your own functions, with a ``Parameters`` section, an ``Examples`` section, etc. See